 Since most gum lifts are performed as part of a cosmetic procedure, rather than a restorative one, most dental insurance plans will not cover the procedure.
 However, most patients find that the long-term benefits of a more symmetrical, aesthetic smile are worth the cost of a gum lift.
 A consultation with Dr. Fondriest can help you determine an estimate of costs for your specific smile.

 Gum lifts are just one part of our cosmetic dental services.
 Dr. James Fondriest offers a full array of cosmetic dentistry treatments, from cosmetic bonding to porcelain veneers and professional teeth whitening.
-Our team is pleased to welcome patients desiring a beautiful smile from the Chicago metropolitan area and from across the United States.
+Our team is pleased to welcome patients desiring a beautiful smile.
 Schedule your next consultation or appointment by calling (847) 234-0517.
 We look forward to meeting you soon!